ecc1/gnarl/README.md

 ### Initialize git submodules

-This repository contains two git submodules (in the `components` subdirectory), and one of them (`arduino-esp32`) itself contains two git submodules.
+This repository contains two git submodules (in the `components` subdirectory).
 Unless you cloned this repository with the `--recursive` option, those submodules won't be initialized yet.
 Use this command to initialize them: